 Popular hardware solutions from Trezor, not listed on the Stellar website but they do offer XLM storage capabilities.
 These wallets are a bit more beefy and robust than Nano S but they offer rather similar features.
 You can connect your Stellar Account Viewer to this wallet through the Trezor Bridge software.

-BlockEQ is a XLM-supporting wallet that can be downloaded for iOS, Android, Mac OS and Windows 10.
+BlockEQ is a perhaps the best Stellar Lumens wallet that can be downloaded for iOS, Android, Mac OS and Windows 10.
 It is a solution which allows you to maintain control of your private key by writing down the 24-word seed generator on a piece of paper.
-The desktop wallet also offers an advanced passphrase option that allows the user to add a second layer of protection on top of their 24 words.
+The desktop Stellar Lumens wallet also offers an advanced passphrase option that allows the user to add a second layer of protection on top of their 24 words.

 The wallet has recently been acquired by the Canadian exchange Coinsquare.
 BlockEQ team will keep developing the wallet while operating as a subsidiary of the exchange platform and it remains unclear if there will be any integration between the two companies software.